dimitrisgiannak/React-Django-Firebase-E_shop/README.md

 * remove inline css
 * sign in to firebase chat when user logs in so his name will be displayed while sending a message
 * add htmlonly cookie so that we wont store valuable info on localstorage
-* match more coming !
+* much more coming !